 It's very disappointing as I would rather provide him or her the credit for the design.
 I am still hoping that I will be able to find the cake designer.
 If anyone happens to know, I will be more than happy to hear from you and give due credit.

 Back to the cake.
 Part of the cake design had this delicate scarf on it, and being on a cake, it had to be made of edible stuff off course.
-So I tried making it with fondant first, but it kept tearing every time I tried putting it up on the cake and even then, there were too many wrinkles on it.
-So I tried with gum paste instead and and it was so much better.
+So I tried making it with fondant first, but it kept tearing every time I tried putting it up on the cake.
+Even then, there were too many wrinkles on it.
+So I tried with gum paste instead and it was so much better.

 As for the leopard spots, I decided that painting them on the scarf is the best option for this project.
-Firstly, because the spots are not necessary of exactly same shape or size on a leopard, and therefore hand painting them on the scarf did not seem like a very daunting task.
+Firstly, because the spots are not necessary of the exact same shape or size on a leopard.
+Therefore hand painting them on the scarf did not seem like a very daunting task.
 Secondly, the leopard spots pattern had to be as seamless as possible on the scarf, so cutting the spots out of fondant and attaching them on the scarf was not a good option.